Licences, permits or registration for

 This area of work includes the regular inspection of all mobile home sites within Central Bedfordshire, to ensure their compliance with the Site Licence Model Standards.

 Apply for a site licence

-If a business offers credit or lends money to consumers, or allows customers time to pay for goods and services, it must be licensed with the Consumer Credit Licensing Bureau of the Office of Fair Trading.
+If a business offers credit or lends money to consumers, or allows customers time to pay for goods and services, it must have authorisation from the Financial Conduct Authority (FCA).

-The following types of business must be licensed with the Office of Fair Trading:
+The following types of business must be licensed with the FCA:

 - consumer credit

 - consumer hire

 - debit adjusting and debt counselling